 - The child’s preference, if mature enough to express it

-Trusted Legal Help Is Just a Call Away
+Trusted Legal Help Is

 Child Support Guidelines in Arizona

 In Arizona, both parents are legally obligated to financially support their children.
-Child support is calculated based on the Arizona Child Support Guidelines, which consider:
+Child support is calculated based on the Arizona Child Support Guidelines, which consider:- The gross income of both parents

 - The amount of parenting time each parent has